hicommonwealth/edgeware-cli/README.md

 3. If you want to send transactions, have the hex format of a key ready.
 4. Call `edge <module> <func> [...args]` with the desired module function and args.

+### Things to know
+Staking bond, unbond, and bondExtra amounts are in terms of EDG.
+The CLI handles the conversion by multiplying by 10^18 decimals.

 ## Options
 ```